Intensive Anti-Corruption Training Programs for Prosecutors, Investigators, and Judges

-The CEELI Institute’s highly acclaimed training program on “Investigating and Prosecuting Official Corruption” continues to be in high demand, and the Institute again conducted spring and fall sessions of the week-long course.
+The CEELI Institute’s highly acclaimed training program on “Investigating and Prosecuting Official Corruption” continues to be in high demand.
+The Program is running since 2013, and the Institute again conducted spring and fall sessions of the week-long course.
 The program brings together an extraordinary faculty line-up consisting of some of the world’s most experienced anti-corruption prosecutors, forensic accountants, and practitioners.

 The CEELI Institute puts great emphasis on designing and conducting programs that use case-based, interactive curricula.
 Using practical case scenarios as a learning tool demands that participants take an active role in the workshop.
 With each session, participants are presented with additional facts and legal obstacles to confront and overcome as the fact pattern becomes more complicated.
 Participants start with a few red flags, indicating a possible case involving corrupt activities.
 They work in small groups to pursue their investigation.
 The case studies are designed to expose participants to all aspects of an investigation – initial allegations or suspicions, preliminary inquiries, development of an investigation plan, collection and analysis of documentary materials, forensic accounting analysis, interviews of witnesses and targets, and preparation for trial or other disposition.
 The use of a case scenario as a teaching tool allows the participants to form close bonds as the training progresses, challenging their intellect and expanding their skills and knowledge base as they are exposed to new approaches in the investigation and prosecution of complex high level corruption cases.
 The case scenario is supported by relevant faculty presentations on key topics.
 Our highly experienced faculty provide mentoring to the small groups, as well as one-on-one mentoring throughout the program.

-This year‘s programs drew together investigators and prosecutors from a number of countries in the region, and beyond, including Bosnia and Herzegovina, Georgia, Kenya, Montenegro, Serbia, and Tunisia.
+The programs draw together investigators and prosecutors from most of the countries in the CEE region, and beyond, including Kenya, Ghana and Singapore.
 Participants were funded by a number of donors interested in promoting anti-corruption efforts,especially as official corruption has emerged as one of the most prevalent and pernicious threats to the rule of law around the world.
-Sponsors included the US Department of Justice, the State Department’s INL Bureau, USAID funded projects, and various US embassies in the region.

 Supporting the Tunisian Anti-Corruption Agency